stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ![Section3 Pipeline Architecture Diagram ](images/section3/section3-pattern3-pipeline-architecture.png)

-If you are keen to complete the lab quickly, simply deploy the template for section3 which can be found [here](https://www.google.com "Section3 template").
+If you are keen to complete the lab quickly, you can simply deploy the template for section3 which can be found [here](https://github.com/skinnytimmy/ReInvent2020_labs/blob/Pattern3/Pattern3/templates/section3/pattern3-pipeline.yml "Section3 template").

+When you have downloaded the template, simply enter the baseline VPC stack name (pattern3-base unless you have entered an alternative) and add in the AMI ID which you have used in section 2 (the AMI ID should be an Amazon Linux 2 image).

-Alternatively, if you want to go through the process manually, then we will need to complete the following subtasks:
+Alternatively, if you want to go through the process manually to get an understanding of the Image Builder service.
+To do this you will need to complete the following subtasks:

 * Create an IAM role for use by the EC2 Image Builder.
 * Create an S3 bucket for logging purposes.